-Philips Hue pairing and controls will be unavailable.
+Philips Hue pairing and controls will be unavailable on OnHub devices.

 Additionally, bridge mode disables many of Google Wifi and Google Nest Wifi’s security protections.
 This is because your upstream router (the modem/router combo in the above scenario) is the one performing DNS steering, packet inspection, executable patching, etc.

-Still want to turn your Nest Wifi router or primary Wifi point into a bridge?
-Here’s how:
+If you still want to turn your Nest Wifi router or primary Wifi point into a bridge, you can follow the steps below:

 Note: To enable bridge mode, you’ll need to use the Google Wifi app, even if you normally use the Google Home app to manage your device.
 Download the app at the Play Store (Android) or App Store (iOS).